 Key activities: induction, introduction to patents, European patent process; billing and finance; tools and system

 In your first year you will rotate through 3 placements covering various aspects of the European patent process along with one placement in our finance department.
-During these placements you’ll be under the supervision of a qualified patent attorney who will help mentor you and guide you in your training.
+During this time you’ll be mentored by a qualified attorney who will help guide you in your training.

 As well as on-the-job experience on your placements, you’ll spend part of your time completing your specific paralegal training through a combination of courses, online and self-guided learning.
 In this first year this will be focussed on understanding the fundamentals of how we protect our client’s IP in Europe, learning about the financial aspect of our business and becoming an expert in our internal tools and systems.